RonniSkansing/Escapology/README.md

 **Suggested Path of migration**

 1. Stop building new functionality in your old codebase.
-2 Setup a new codebase.
+2. Setup a new codebase.
-3. Setup the Escapism front controller, feed it the front controller of your old and new code base.
+3. Setup the Escapology front controller, feed it the front controller of your old and new code base.
 4. Feed the new front controller either a static route file or your new codebases.
 5. Routes found in the new code base will be send to the new code base, any not found will be send to the old codebase.
 6. Migrate the old codebase bit by bit to the new one.
-7. When all of the old codebase is gone, remove Escapism and replace it with the real front controller.
+7. When all of the old codebase is gone, remove Escapology and replace it with the real front controller.

 TODO
 --------------------------
 - Make route file parser for popular frameworks to avoid having to maintain replicate routes in this frontal router and the new application.
-- Make more RouteFileParsers and Dispatchers with focus on performance
-- Make cache components for redis and etc.
 - Tests
 - Escape plans for frameworks like CodeIgniter, Yii and etc.